therealhumes/la-dpsmeter/README.md

 # Lost Ark Logger (Remote Version)

-A fork of [https://github.com/rexlManu/la-dpsmeter](https://github.com/rexlManu/la-dpsmeter) with the capability to remote log packets to any HTTP server via WinPcap for Docker.
+A fork of [https://github.com/rexlManu/la-dpsmeter](https://github.com/rexlManu/la-dpsmeter) with the capability to remote log packets to any HTTP server via Npcap for Docker.

 This branch adds HttpBridge functionality from the [main logger](https://github.com/shalzuth/LostArkLogger) to allow easy integration with LOA Details or any other app that depends on an HTTP server based listener.

 A UI is not included and packets must be processed by an external UI such as [LOA Details](https://github.com/karaeren/loa-details).